Fairey Gannet: Operational history

 The RAN ultimately operated 33 Gannet AS.1 and three T.2 trainers.
 They were primarily flown from the aircraft carrier as well as the shore base near Nowra, New South Wales.
 During 1967, the RAN withdrew its surviving 24 Gannets from service.

 By the mid-1960s, the Royal Navy's Gannet AS.1 and AS.4 models had been replaced by the Westland Whirlwind HAS.7 helicopters.
 FAA Gannets continued to operate as electronic countermeasures (ECM) aircraft: the ECM.6.
 Several Gannet AS.4s were converted to COD.4s for Carrier onboard delivery—the aerial supply of mail and light cargo to the fleet.

 Starting in May 1958, West Germany's Navy commenced operations of the Gannet AS.4; the country would obtain 15 Gannet AS.4s and a single T.5.
 German Gannets operated as the ASW squadron of Marinefliegergeschwader 2 (2nd Naval Aviation Wing) from Jagel and Sylt.
 During 1963, the squadron was reassigned to MFG 3 at Nordholz Naval Airbase, where they remained until replaced by the newer and larger Breguet Br.1150 Atlantic three years later.

-During January 1959, Indonesia ordered 18 Gannet AS.4 and T.5s for the they received 17 AS4 (converted from AS1) and 2 Trainers (also upgraded) Indonesian Navy.
+During January 1959, Indonesia ordered 18 Gannet AS.4 and T.5s for the Indonesian Navy; they received 17 AS4 (converted from AS1) and 2 Trainers (also upgraded).
 These were purchased from Fairey via the Ministry of Supply and were re-modelled from existing Gannet AS.1s and T.2s prior to delivery.
 Several were used as ground-based trainers only.
 Additional Gannets were later acquired by other countries.